neha-singh8/Customer-Churn-Analysis/README.md

 - Which high-value segments contribute most to churn-driven revenue loss?
 - How effective are current pricing and subscription models in retention?
 - Which operational issues are linked to higher churn?
-- What actions can best reduce churn in high-risk groups?

 ## Key Insights
-- 64,374 customers analyzed with a 47.4% churn rate — nearly half the base is lost.
 - Churned users represent ~$15.8M in lost revenue - a major revenue leak.
 - Female customers churn more (55.0%) than males (38.6%) indicating possible engagement gap.
 - Age has little impact on churn, behavior matters more than demographics.